NeuroJSON/jnifti/JNIfTI_specification.md

  }
 ```
 The three subfields are
-* **`Data`** : this is the only required subfield, and its value must be the same
+* **`Data`** : this is the only required subfield and its value must be the same
   as the array data format described in the above subsection;
-* **`Properties`**: this optional subfield can storage additional auxiliary data
+* **`Properties`**: this optional subfield can store additional auxiliary data
   using either an array or structure;
 * **`_DataInfo_`**: this optional subfield is the JData-compatible metadata
-  record, which, if presents, must be located as the 1st element of `NIFTIData`.
+  record which, if present, must be located as the 1st element of `NIFTIData`.

-The `NIFTIData` structure can accommodate additional user-defined subfields
+The `NIFTIData` structure can accommodate additional user-defined subfields which
-and those shall be treated as auxiliary data.
+will be treated as auxiliary data.

 #### Composite data types

 From Table 2, six of the data types are composite data types and must be stored using
 the annotated array format (for both text and binary forms).

-Note that `double128` and `complex256` are stored by first type-casted to `uint8`
+Note that `double128` and `complex256` are stored by first type-casting to `uint8`
 buffers of the same length.
 The parsing of these data structures is application
 dependent.